CSP5UofG/Imaging-System-App/README.md

 ### Main features:

-A user guide is available in the folder docs.
+A user guide is available in docs/user_guide.md

 #### - Login functionality
 - Restricts content to be viewable and editable only by approved individuals.